rizvi5a/PasswordGen/README.md

 #  Password Generator Plan

-* First create an array of mixed characters, numbers, and special characters.
+* First create arrays of  small and capital letters, numbers as characters, and special characters.
-* The password string characters will be selected randomly from the above array.
+* The password string characters will be selected randomly from the above arrays.
 * The password character length will be between 8 and 128 characters log.
 *